-The Audioasis Youth Initiative is a new project, fostering creative collaboration between KEXP and its Seattle Center neighbors, The Center School.
-The ability to facilitate educational partnerships like this one was an important consideration in KEXP’s long-term vision for its new home at Seattle Center.
+The Audioasis Youth Initiative is a project fostering creative collaboration between KEXP and its Seattle Center neighbors, The Center School.

-The program takes its name from Audioasis, Seattle’s longest running local music show, hosted and produced by Sharlese Metcalf since 2008.
-“It’s great that KEXP can offer such an exciting opportunity for youth interested in learning a special skill,” Metcalf says.
+The program takes its name from Audioasis, Seattle’s longest running local music show, hosted and produced by Sharlese Metcalf from 2008 to 2018 and introducing new host Eva Walker.

 The innovative program provides mentorship in multiple areas of film production including camera operation and video editing.
 With the help of KEXP’s experienced staff, the class learns to prepare for video shoots and develops videography skills.
 In addition, they get hands-on instruction in rig assembly, camera operation, and framing.
 After completing a live shoot, students also receive valuable feedback from the KEXP staff.